dwallach1/liquidity-predictor/readme.md

 __Overview__

 We began with a file containing 150,000 examples.
-While this may seem good in theory, the data was undersampled and therefore not fully representative of the model we were aiming to generate.
-Of the 150,000 examples 139,974 were classified as 0 and only 10,0026 were classified as 1.
+While this may seem good in theory, the data was imbalanced and therefore not fully representative of the model we were aiming to generate.
+Of the 150,000 examples, 139,974 were classified as 0 and only 10,026 were classified as 1.
 This led to our ZeroR classification to be around 93%.
 The implications of this were that using more complex classifiers yielded only minimal increases (less than one percent).
-To combat the undersampling, we used a subset of our training data that had more even distrobution of classifications so that our ZeroR was a value closer to 50%.
+To combat the imbalanced dataset, we employed under sampling on our training data so that we had a more even distribution of classifications in order for our ZeroR value to be closer to around 50%.
+We did this several times and ended up with 5 different-sized datasets each with a different ZeroR value.

 _Attributes_